openlegend/core-rules/core/SRD.md

 **Heavy** – The weapon is particularly heavy to carry.
 You may carry a maximum number of *heavy* items equal to your Might score plus one.

-**Immobile** - the bulk and weight of this weapon is enormous.
-Moving it requires a Focus Action from an assisting character which transports the weapon 30’.

 **Precise** - This weapon can be used to make attacks with the Agility attribute.

 **Reach** - The weapon can be used to attack enemies 10’ away.